Keighley railway station: Heritage

+Services operate throughout the year, with running days allocated to a particular coloured timetable; these include purple in summer, with green and blue in winter.

-The Keighley and Worth Valley service runs daily during the summer and at weekends in other seasons, but has resisted offers to introduce a true commuter service in conjunction with the local authority.
-It has a connection to the Airedale Line (via sidings) just north of the Bradford Road bridge for rolling stock transfers and occasional visits by charter trains.
+The K&WVR has resisted offers to introduce a true commuter service in conjunction with the local authority.
+It has a connection to the Airedale Line, via sidings, just north of the Bradford Road bridge for rolling stock transfers and occasional visits by charter trains.